mylesduncanking/laravel-simple-migration/README.md

 You can also specify an auto-index column to not be indexed ad-hoc by passing the `noIndex` option in the modifiers array.

+# Seeder functionality

+Quite often you will need to rerun a seeder but these can be difficult to run automatically.
+Using the way that Laravel tracks migrations, you can then instruct a seeder file to run too.

+Note: The seeder will only run within the `up` method.
+If you would like to run a seeder during the `down` method too, then you can utilise the `beforeDown` or `afterDown` methods and call the `runSeeder` method.

 # Table naming convention